grafov/kiwi/README.md

 Logger accepts functions without args that returns a string: `func () string`.
 Hence value of `lazy-sample` from the example above will be evaluated only on `Log()` call.

+## Warning about evil severity levels

+Traditional way for logging is set a level of severity for each log record.
+Then check the level before passing this record to a writer.
+This is not a bad way but it is not obvious.
+Especially when logger introduces many severity levels like "debug", "info", "warning", "critical", "fatal", "panic" and so on.
+Look the internet for many guides with controversial recommendations how to distinguish all these "standard" levels and try map them to various events in your application.
+For example when you should use "fatal" instead of "panic" or use "debug" instead of "info".
+Severity levels obstruct understanding of logs.

+Like many loggers with structured output `kiwi` not recommends using of severity levels.
+Though you can may use them (see helper functions in `imitate-levels.go`) and interprete them as you wish.
+Severity levels in `kiwi` don't play any role in deciding how to output the record.
+Any records with any level will pass to all sinks.
+Filters in each sink will decide how to actually display the record or filter it out completely.

+Recipe: export the handler or setup any kind of client for setting these filters in your app.
+Then you got ability for dynamically change flow and verbosity of logs.
+For example increase verbosity for a specific module or a single handler and decrease them for the rest of the application.

 ## Instead of FAQ